Grevin Wax Museum

 The exhibitions of the Grevin museum

-The museum's visit begins in the palace of mirages: a room dedicated to an optical illusion.
-It was created for the Universal Exhibition in Paris in 1900.
+The museum visit begins with the “Palais des Mirages” show: a unique spectacle created for the 1900 World's Fair, which has been running at Grévin since 1906.
+The sound and light show at the Palais des Mirages, restored in 2006, has dazzled many generations and thousands of visitors ever since.
 Even today, it functions like a giant kaleidoscope that multiplies the rooms infinitely.
 There are games of sound and light transporting visitors from one universe to another (Hindu temple then tropical jungle...).
-After this first show, the visitors will relive some of the most important events of the 20th century before entering the museum's theatre.

 This atypical place will delight both adults and children on a family outing.
 Your child will be able to take a photo with his or her favorite wax statue and keep an unforgettable memory of this visit.
-This year, you will meet the perfect replica of Madonna, Charlie Chaplin, Ray Charles or Kylian Mbappé, and many others.
+Meet the perfect replica of Madonna, Charlie Chaplin, Ray Charles or Kylian Mbappé, and many others.
 Historical figures are also replicated, such as Louis XIV or Clovis, and famous artists such as Vincent Van Gogh or Guillaume Appolinaire.

 Practical information